Stardust (2007 film): Plot

 The English village of Wall lies near a stone wall that borders the magical kingdom of Stormhold.
 A guard prevents anyone from crossing.
 Dunstan Thorne tricks him and crosses over the wall to a marketplace.
 He meets Una, an enslaved princess who offers him a glass snowdrop in exchange for a kiss.
 They spend the night together.
 Nine months later, the guard delivers a baby named Tristan to Dunstan.

 Eighteen years later, the dying King of Stormhold throws a ruby into the sky: his successor will be the first of his sons to recover it.
 The gem hits a star, and both fall out of the sky, landing in Stormhold.
 The princes Primus and Septimus independently search for the stone.

 In Wall, Tristan and Victoria see the falling star.
 He vows to retrieve it in return for her hand in marriage.
 Despite his mother being from beyond the wall, he cannot get past the guard.
 He receives a Babylon candle that she left for him, which can take the user to any desired location.
 Tristan lights it and is transported to the fallen star, personified as a woman named Yvaine.
 He uses a magic chain to claim her and take her to Victoria.

 Three ancient witch sisters resolve to eat the fallen star's heart to recover their youth and replenish their powers.
 Their leader, Lamia, eats the remnants of an earlier star's heart and departs to find Yvaine.
 She conjures up a wayside inn as a trap.

 Yvaine becomes tired, so Tristan chains her to a tree and promises to bring food.
 In his absence, a unicorn releases her but unwittingly takes her to Lamia's inn.
-Tristan discovers that Yvaine is gone, but the stars whisper that she is in danger, telling him to get on a passing coach, which happens to be Primus's.
+Tristan discovers that Yvaine is gone, but the stars whisper that she is in danger, explaining how Lamia and her sisters manipulated and killed the last star who fell.
+The stars tell him to get on a passing coach, which happens to be Primus's.
 They stop at the inn, interrupting Lamia's attempt to kill Yvaine.
 Lamia kills Primus, while Tristan and Yvaine use the Babylon candle to escape into the clouds, where they are captured by pirates in a flying ship.
 The leader, Captain Shakespeare, tells his crew that Tristan is his nephew and Yvaine is a friend.
 He gives them new clothes and teaches Tristan how to fence and Yvaine how to dance.